Daily Examen

 Contemplation invites us into quiet stillness in the presence of God.

-Meditation invites us to active engagement with a text, or with the current reflections.
+Meditation invites us into active engagement with a text, or with current reflections.

 We’ll use an illustrative metaphor to help us hold these steps together.
 That of a light being turned on in our room previously in darkness.